bztsrc/trianion/README.md

 ```
 So it is possible to describe natural numbers without the next operator, using recursively the distance operator only.

-When used on the basic elements in one-dimensional space, this distance operator should produce the basic elements.
+When used on the basic elements in one-dimensional space, this distance operator should lead out of natural numbers.

 ```
 d(0,0) = 0